Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Let's talk numbers—because budgeting for visa expenses impacts your overall China business trip planning.

-Strategic Note: Same-day processing requires compelling justification—sudden business emergencies, documented urgent meetings.
-Approval isn't guaranteed even with additional fees.
+Same-day emergency processing may be available with compelling justification (sudden business emergencies, documented urgent meetings) but adds ₹5,200-7,800 and approval isn't guaranteed even with additional fees.

 Hidden Costs to Consider